mdbudde/PreclinicalMRI/README.md

 # PreclinicalNeuroMRI
 A collection of tools for preclinical brain and spinal cord MRI

 NOTE: I originally wanted to share source code, which facilitates installation.
 However, I realize that this could violate Bruker's license agreement.
-I intend to ask Bruker for clarification regard sharing of sequences.
-I may need to share the sequences in binary format, but that may complicate the installation since some files get installed during compilation.
-I need to followup on these details, but in the meantime, I have not made the source code publically available.
+I intend to ask Bruker for clarification regard sharing with other users.
+The sequencesi may need to be shared in binary format, but that may complicate the installation.
+In the meantime, the modified source code sequences are not publically available.

-Modified sequences:
+Please contact me directly with questions or availability of sequences: mdbudde@mcw.edu

+List of available modified sequences:
 gatedMGEv1:
 Uses external respiratory/cardiac gating but maintains steady state (dummy scans) between triggers.
 Typically used for 3D multiple-gradient echo images of the spinal cord.